ReinaAPI/docs/source/index.html.md

 console.log('Hello world')
 ```

 Welcome to the Reina API documentation website!

 Reina API is an API which mainly focuses on Anime.

-It doesn't requires an API key.
+You don't need an API key to use this API.